cryptocoinjs/cryptocoinjs.com/markdown/index.md

 We believe that people are more important than code and therefore it's critical to write code that is easy to read, document each module with the API and examples, and that code is the enemy [1](http://blog.codinghorror.com/the-best-code-is-no-code-at-all/) [2](http://blog.codinghorror.com/size-is-the-enemy/).

 We believe that writing tests is one of the best ways to communicate expectations between developers.
-If documentation is a way to commuincate for a consumer of your module, then tests are a way to communicate between devleopers.
+If documentation is a way to commuincate for a consumer of your module, then tests are a way to communicate between developers.

 We have our work cut out for us.